Taylormade is well-recognized for its high-quality line of golf clubs and accessories.

 - Two different color options, white and yellow.

-- Not everyone will like a hard ball.
+- Not everyone will like a harder ball.

 - Lacks feel on short game chips and putts.